ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 #### <ins>CTAB Extraction Buffer:<ins>

 We need 0.5 mL CTAB buffer per sample.
-Prepare more than (N/2) mL of CTAB buffer for N rxn with the proportion of reagents as shown in the following table;
+Prepare X mL (more than (N/2) mL) of CTAB buffer for N rxn with the proportion of reagents as shown in the following table;

 <table>